josepdcs/go-proposal-hexagonal-arch/README.md

-# My proposal for a hexagonal architecture in Go
+# Yet another proposal for a hexagonal architecture in Go

 **This is a proposal for implementing a hexagonal architecture in Go using the most popular frameworks and libs.**